 All data visualisation has to start with the audience in mind.
 A chief executive will want a very different view of a business as compared to an operations manager or a financial director.
 One-size will never fit all in dashboard creation.
 Typically a dashboard will provide an overview or at-a-glance view of the business.
-The example below is a classic strategy map using the Kaplan-Norton balanced scorecard approach:
+The example below is a classic strategy map using the Kaplan-Norton Balanced Scorecard approach:

 We can immediately see through the 'RAG' and 'RAGB' colours the current status.
-Also, in this, case there are also arrows and circle symbols that show the status from the previous month providing us with some limited trend data.
+In this case there are also arrows and circle symbols that show the status from the previous month providing us with some limited trend data.
 The elements can be clicked on to drill-down into lower level objectives and KPIs.
+Please note: this chart should never be used in isolation!